 Beginning at the start of the new millennium in the council towerblocks of east London, Inner City Pressure: The Story of Grime charts the remarkable history of the genre they couldn’t shut down.
 Against seemingly insurmountable odds, through ASBOs, tabloid hysteria, protests and riots, grime’s teenage pioneers sent out a signal from the pirate radio aerials and crumbling estates of London’s poorest boroughs that would, 15 years later, resonate as the universal sound of youthful rebellion, and the voices of #grime4corbyn and Grenfell.

-By 2018, the likes of Dizzee Rascal, Wiley, Skepta and Stormzy have long since become household names.
+The likes of Dizzee Rascal, Wiley, Skepta and Stormzy have long since become household names.
 But with the inner city transformed beyond recognition by gentrification, have the conditions that produced this music now gone forever?
 And what happens to a rebellious, outsider sound when it is fully accepted by the mainstream of pop culture?

 Reviews: in the New Yorker.
 In The Observer.
 In the New Statesman.
 In GQ magazine.
 In the Evening Standard.
 In the Financial Times.
 In Indx magazine.
 In Frieze magazine.
 In The Guardian.
 In The Wire magazine.
 In Prospect.
 In Pitchfork.
 In Jacobin.